ahmad-zurih/rag-framework/readme.md

     *   This will create a Chroma vector database using the configurations you provided.

-6.  **Additional configurations (optional):**
+6.  **LLM configurations (ollama or openai):**

     *   The file `config/llm_config.py` allows you to configure the large language model (LLM) used for text generation.
 You can specify the LLM and potentially edit the prompts used for generating text.
+This config file also allows you to choose between running ollama or openai api models.
+Here is an example file:
+    ```python
+    llm_model = 'deepseek-r1:1.5b' # select any model available on the ollama site https://ollama.com/search

+    use_openai = False # set to True if using openai api and then select 'openai_model' variable

+    openai_model = 'gpt-4o' # if using openai api then select which model to use

+    prompt = """
+    DOCUMENTS: \n
+    {data}
+    \n
+    \n
+    QUESTION:
+    {query}
+    \n
+    \n
+    INSTRUCTIONS:
+    Answer the users QUESTION using the DOCUMENTS text above.
+    Keep your answer ground in the facts of the DOCUMENT.
+    If the DOCUMENT doesn’t contain the facts to answer the QUESTION return NO Answer found
+    """
+    ```

 7.  **Run the system:**